ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 1. Click the origin from the [CDN Overview](https://{DomainName}/classic/network/cdn), and navigate to the **Settings** tab of your origin.
 2. Under the **Optimized for** section, select **Dynamic Content Acceleration** from the drop-down list.
-3. Download the test object from the **Detection path** section, and upload it to your Kubernates Pod.
-In this example, we assume the whole website is dynamic and needs to be enabled for DCA.
-4. Specify the root path `/` as the detection path, and click **Test** to verify the path is set correctly.
+3. Under the **Detection path** section, specify the path `/test-dca/detection-test-object.html` as the detection path, and click **Test** to verify the path is set correctly.
 This detection path will be used periodically by IBM CDN to determine the fastest path to the origin.
-5. Make sure Prefetching and Image compression are both set to **On**.
+4. Make sure Prefetching and Image compression are both set to **On**.
    ![](images/solution52-cdn-dca/detection_path.png)
 5. Click **Save**.
 You have successfully accelerated your todo application deployed in IBM Cloud Kubernates cluster with IBM CDN DCA.